How to Measure Your Impact

 • New volunteers, board members, ambassadors or strategic partners.

 If you’re fundraising through your business, remember to check out any ‘cause marketing’ reporting and transparency requirements that apply to you.
-You can find out more in my Give-to-Profit book.
+You can find out more in my book.

 There is a difference between your contribution and your impact.